hendrikmaus/openhab-auth-router/examples/authenticated-passthrough/README.md

 # Authenticated Passthrough Example

-Add openhab-auth-router as passthrough proxy between nginx and openhab with basic authentication in place.
+Add openhab-auth-router as auth proxy between nginx and openhab with basic authentication in place.

+Use either `admin` or `demo` user and try the router in action.

 ## Required Tools